beow/EnergyBalance/README.md

 Hourly data:
 The simulation is based on hourly data during 2020-2021.
-A dataframe is constructed with columns for Consumtion+Export, Constant (nuclear + heat, based), Water inflow/outflow, Import/Export, Hydrogen need plus some other parameters.
+A dataframe is constructed with columns for Consumption, Wind, Water, Constant (nuclear + heat), Import/Export, Hydrogen production/flex plus some other parameters.
 All per hour.
 Power/Energy in GW (for one hour => GWh).

-Power dispatch:
-The balance equations are made such that
+Power dispatch to match Consumtion is done with the following "merit order":
-1. Consumtion (+ Export), Constant power and Wind power are given (that is, "dispatched" first)
+1. Wind and Constant (heat/nuclear) power are "must run" sources
 2. Water (hydro) power is used to balance production against consumption
-3. If water capacity is not large or small enough for balancing, import or export is used
+3. If not balancing, extra hydrogen production or flex
+4. If not balancing, Import or Export
-4. If import or export limits are hit we get a shortage or an excess of power.
+5. If not balancing, Shortage or Excess of power.

 Scenario files:
-* SEpresent.py
-  Model of present situation (2020-2021)
-* SE300wind.py
-  Adding about 140 TWh wind power to present system to achieve roughly 300 TWh total production
-* SE300windH2.py
-  As previous but with production/consumption of green hydrogen to cover the deficits in production.
-* SE300nuc.py
-  Instead of wind power, adding about 140 TWh of nuclear energy to get to the same 300 TWh production.
+SvK_EF_wind.py, models the SvK "Elecrification Renewable" scenario with mainly windpower (no nuclear).
+SvK_EF_nuclear.py, models the same scenario but with mainly nuclear power.

 ![screenshot](https://github.com/beow/EnergyBalance/blob/main/300TWhWind.png)